Roberttwil/Netflix-Userbase/README.md

 This repository contains an interactive dashboard that provides insights into Netflix's userbase.
 The analysis focuses on user distribution by **subscription type, gender, device, and country**, along with **total revenue comparisons**.

 ## 📌 Project Overview
-This project aims to analyze Netflix's userbase data to extract meaningful insights using **SQL, Python, and Power BI**.
+This project aims to analyze Netflix's userbase data to extract meaningful insights using **Jupyter Notebook, Python, and Power BI**.
 The dashboard visualizes key metrics such as:
 - **User distribution by subscription type**
 - **Revenue comparison across different subscription plans**
 - **User demographics (gender, device usage, and country-wise distribution)**